marijnh/Eloquent-JavaScript/06_object.md

 ## Class notation

 So JavaScript ((class))es are ((constructor)) functions with a ((prototype)) property.
-That how they work, and until 2015, that's how you had to write them.
+That is how they work, and until 2015, that was how you had to write them.
 These days, we have a less awkward notation.

 ```{includeCode: true}
 class Rabbit {